Tokyo Melody: A Film about Ryuichi Sakamoto: Screening history

 In the first three decades following its original release, Tokyo Melody was shown sporadically.
 In February 1996, the film was screened again in Tokyo sharing a bill with French artist Chris Marker's 1965 documentary Le Mystère Koumiko at BOX Higashi-Nakano.
 Billed as "Tokyo Timeslip 1964/1984: Through French Eyes," the double feature juxtaposed Lennard's view of the city from ten years prior with Marker's view from two decades before that, situating Lennard's film in a Tokyo of the past.

 Following the MoMa screening, the documentary was not screened again in North America until 2019, when a Vancouver art space showed the film.
 Tokyo Melody returned to New York in February 2023 for four screenings at Spectacle Theater.
 On July 29, 2023, director Elizabeth Lennard's personal 16mm print of the film was screened at Japan Society as part of the Japan Cuts festival, the first time the print had been screened since it returned from São Paulo in 1985 missing frames that had been stolen and spliced over, Lennard speculated, as souvenirs.

 Restoration

-In March 2025, Sakamoto official social media accounts announced a 2026 roadshow of a 4K restored version of the film and launched an official website for the revival screenings.
+In March 2025, Sakamoto official social media accounts announced a 2026 roadshow of a 4K restored version of the film and launched an official website.
+Repertory screenings of the restoration were held throughout Japan in 2026.
+April of that year saw the film added to the Criterion Channel.